 - Press Save after any changes; the minor version will increment upon each save.
-When you have finished, press Publish.
+When you have finished, press the Publish button.
 The language variation will now be available through the Delivery API, without requiring the default language.

 Adding additional language variations